-We all need the cash when we lose our jobs, it’s a stressful time.
-The good news is that you can apply for unemployment benefit in the Netherlands AKA the WW-uitkering (sponsored by the good bureaucrats at the Uitvoeringsinstituut Werknemersverzekeringen (UWV) — try saying that 10 times fast!
+We all need cash when we lose our jobs; it’s a stressful time.
+The good news is that you can apply for unemployment benefit in the Netherlands, AKA the WW-uitkering (sponsored by the good bureaucrats at the Uitvoeringsinstituut Werknemersverzekeringen (UWV) — try saying that 10 times fast!

 Don’t sweat it if you’re an expat, you aren’t going to be left behind either.
-Read on to know all there is to know about WW-uitkering.
-However, are you eligible?
+Read on to learn all there is to know about WW-uitkering.
+But first, are you eligible?
 Let’s see.